Beyond Promises

 Creating Systems for Justice and Accountability

-638 words (3 minute read)
+655 words (3 minute read)

-When I think about police brutality in the context of the poster from the 1968 San Francisco State strike entitled “Happiness Is a Warm Club.”
-It’s poking fun at the police and is sort of a bitter joke, but also a warning.
-The student or students who made it weren’t only reacting to the personal violence of the club.
+When I think about police brutality in the context of the poster from the 1968 San Francisco State strike entitled Happiness Is a Warm Club, it’s poking fun at the police and is sort of a bitter joke, but also a warning.
+The artist who made it wasn’t only reacting to the personal violence of the club.
 They were calling out a system that had no way of being checked and was running rampant.
 A system without real accountability is one where a club can make someone feel power over another rather than responsibility for them.
-When I look at both the events of 1968 on campus and the countless cases from the last decade, I realize I am thinking less about the brutality alone and more about how we can stop and hold those accountable that are continuing the pain.
+When I look at both the events of 1968 on campus and the countless cases from the last decade, I realize I am thinking less about the brutality alone and more about the question of how we can stop and hold those accountable that are continuing the pain.
 How do we build real paths toward justice?
 What policies would actually make a difference?

-The “Warm Club” poster captured a feeling of hopelessness at a time when police violence felt inevitable.
-But it also gives me hope because someone saw the issue and was not quiet, and also we’re not trapped in that moment.
-Each generation before and since has fought and added new tools, not weapons, but ideas for reshaping how policing works.
-And if we keep pushing for policies rooted in humanity, accountability, and protection rather than power, then maybe someday the warm club poster will be a memory of what was and not what is.
+The Warm Club poster captured a feeling of hopelessness at a time when police violence felt inevitable.
+But it also gives me hope because someone saw the issue and was not quiet, and neither are we trapped in that moment.
+Each generation before and since has fought and added new tools—not weapons, but ideas for reshaping how policing works.
+And if we keep pushing for policies rooted in humanity, accountability, and protection rather than power, then maybe someday the Warm Club poster will be a memory of what was and not what is.